Actions and Detail Panel

 Nature can teach us about sustainable technology and innovation.
-Amina Khan explains how natural patterns point the way to working smarter and not harder, and how the eye of a fly or mound of a termite can lead to technological advances in the very near future.
+Author and journalist Amina Khan explains how natural patterns point the way to working smarter and not harder, and how the eye of a fly or mound of a termite can lead to technological advances in the very near future.

-Join Amina Khan as she discusses her new book, Adapt: How Humans Are Tapping into Nature's Secrets to Design and Build a Better Future.
+Join Arianne Gelardin, co-curator at StoreFrontLab, for a conversation with Amina about her new book, Adapt: How Humans Are Tapping into Nature's Secrets to Design and Build a Better Future.

 Amina Khan is a science writer at the Los Angeles Times.
 She's covered the Curiosity's landing on Mars and explored abandoned gold mines in pursuit of a dark matter detector.
 She's appeared on national television representing The Times on issues of health and science.
 She's an alum of the Kavli nanotechnology workshop at the Massachusetts Institute of Technology and the HiPACC computational astrophysics bootcamp at UC Santa Cruz.